It’s the most wonderful time of the year again!

 These are all incredibly wasteful, they are not worth it!

-Instead, serve the dishes on your regular plates, use metal cutlery to eat, and provide your guests with reusable napkins.
+Instead, serve the dishes on regular plates, use metal cutlery to eat, and provide your guests with reusable napkins.

 Believe me, your dining table will look 100% more elegant and festive!